OceanOPS/oceanjson/README.md

 Property keys will all be based on the OceanMeta names that should all be identified with their respective code and definition.

+The MCD JSON file used to create the Ontology and Dictionary pages in OceanMeta website is here: /docs/oceanmeta-mcd.json

 ## OceanJSON Validator

 There will be an online tool where you can test that you JSON is valid OceanJSON.